Independent Contractor vs Employee: Which One Are You?

 Independent Contractor vs Employee: How to Tell Which You Are

-The difference between the two can have a huge impact on your Canadian income tax if you think you're a contractor and the Canada Revenue Agency (CRA) decides that you're not.
-This article explains how the CRA determines which is which and how you can protect your status as an independent contractor in Canada.
+The difference between being an independent contractor or an employee can have a huge impact on your Canadian income tax, particularly if you think you're a contractor but the Canada Revenue Agency (CRA) decides that you're not after you've already filed several tax returns.

 Employers Love to Hire Independent Contractors